tiredowl97/oxford-risk-task/README.md

 ## 🙋 About Me

-I'm a Master's student in Cognitive and Decision Sciences with a strong interest in behavioral finance and data-driven insight.
-This project reflects my enthusiasm for understanding how psychology influences financial decisions.
+I'm a Master's student in Cognitive and Decision Sciences with a strong interest in Human Decision Making and understanding Behaviour in different contexts.